-As the result of drug search we propose the following drugs as most promising candidates for treating the pathology under study: Naloxone, Tofacitinib and Perindopril.
-These drugs were selected for acting on the following targets: TLR4, JAK2 and ITGA2B, which were predicted to be active in the molecular mechanism of the studied pathology.
+As the result of drug search we propose the following drugs as most promising candidates for treating the pathology under study: IDN-6556, 3-Hydroxy-Myristic Acid and Perindopril.
+These

+STAT1, ITGB3, ITGA2B

 The selected drugs are top ranked drug candidates from each of the four categories of drugs: (1) FDA approved drugs or used in clinical trials drugs for the studied pathology; (2) repurposing drugs used in clinical trials for other pathologies; (3) drugs, predicted by PASS software to be active against the studied pathology; (4) drugs, predicted by PASS software to be repurposed from other pathologies.